stefanvstein/testify/README.md

 <img align="right" src="robby.jpg" width="150" height="150">

 Your `comment` expression became a usable snippet of code!

-**Testify** turns these comments into automatically evaluated scripts, while still remaining embedded as comments within your code.
+**Testify** turns selected comments into automatically evaluated scripts, while remaining embedded within your code.
 Rename the `comment` to `test-comment` and evaluate with `(eval-in-ns 'your-namespace)`.

-Perhaps you want to evaluate these comments as example based tests.
-It's cumbersome to transform comment expressions to traditional tests.
-Use Testify from your test case, and let your commented code remain.
-The `test-comment` is just another macro, ignoring its body, that `eval-in-ns` and its siblings recognize.
+Perhaps you want to evaluate comments as example based tests.
+Use **Testify** to evaluate your test-comment from within your traditional test, saving you the hassle of converting your comment, or REPL structured code, into a test function.
+The `test-comment` is just another empty macro, ignoring its body, that `eval-in-ns` and its siblings recognize.

+While `eval-in-ns` evaluate each expression as is, in place, its sibling `eval-as-use` evaluate expressions from within a foreign namespace, which probably is more suitable for non poluting tests.

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.vstein/testify.svg)](https://clojars.org/org.clojars.vstein/testify)
 ## Background